Did you know that 20.4% of all emails either go undelivered or unread?

 You can either choose to create your own designs or simply use mobile-responsive email marketing templates that are easily available online.

 12. Use Email Templates

 You can easily get hundreds of free email templates from different online sources.
-You can customise them per your brand guidelines and use them for your business or marketing emails.
+You can customize them per your brand guidelines and use them for your business or marketing emails.

 Even if you prefer designing your own emails, you can still create some basic templates that you can reuse later.
 This saves time and effort and is very useful in the long run.